-- 1. All specifications provided as is, without warranty or guarantee. specifications subject to change without notice. - 2.
-Weight is dry boat, no engines, basic hardtop, basic leaning post/helm seat, no side door, as applicable, each boat can vary in weight considerably based on options, construction, and other factors.
-Weights are provided for comparative purposes only. - 3.
-All capacities approximate and actual capacity may vary. - 4.
-Some items listed may be optional, including waste tank, diesel generator and diesel tank, and others.
+1. All specifications provided as is, without warranty or guarantee.
+Specifications subject to change without notice.

+2. Weight is dry boat, no engines, basic hardtop, basic leaning post/helm seat and 2nd row seating ,one side door, as applicable.
+Each boat can vary in weight considerably based on options, construction, and other factors.
+Weights are provided for comparative purposes only.